Caregiver Abuse in Nursing Homes

 Chronic understaffing forces nursing facilities to require overtime.
 Consistently working long hours or working without a day off increases the risk for abuse or neglect.

 Many nursing facilities do not offer added training beyond the minimum needed by law.
 This lack of additional or ongoing employee education can result in staff being unprepared for stressful or unusual situations.

 Insufficient Supervision and Accountability

 Registered Nurses (RN) are the highest-level caregiver needed in a nursing home.
-In addition to their nursing duties, they supervise other nurses, assistants, and aides.
-However, a report in U.S. News revealed that a single RN routinely oversees as many as 43 patients.
+In addition to their nursing duties, they supervise other nurses, assistants and aides.
+However, a report in U.S. News reveals that a single RN routinely oversees as many as 43 patients.
 This can lead to gaps in supervision and allow for potentially deadly errors in care.

 Individual Caregiver Issues in Abuse or Neglect Situations Include:

 - Job stress and burnout

 - Personal issues such as divorce, family illness or death, or financial troubles